m4r35n357/ODE-Playground/README.md

+## NEWS: Default compiler (c99)

+Changed to GCC; MUSL is still available as an option (also Clang).

-## Basic UI
+## NEWS: Basic dialogue box UI for many operations using yad

-Uses yad, cut & paste examples are in the appropriate source files.
+Several cut & paste examples are provided in comments at the top of the following source files:
+* tsm-lorenz.c
+* tsm-thomas.c
+* tsm-halvorsen.c
+* rk4-lorenz.c
+* rk4-thomas.c
+* rk4-halvorsen.c

+A blank initial character is provided to keep these long lines off your history (bash).
+These examples allow simple selection of static & debug executables, and Python versions (where valid).

+There are also yad dialogues for running tests and making executables using zig-build:
+* libad-test.c
+* libdual-test.c
+* zig-builds

 ## ODE/Hamiltonian Playground, Now feature-complete